 Members who pay the extra £6 membership subscription receive printed copies of the Northumbrian Naturalist by post.
 If you are a member you can also download or rread the most recent copies by logging into the members area.
 We have made a free example copy available to download (click on the button below).

 If you would like to contribute a paper to the Northumbrian Naturalist journal we would be very pleased to hear from you, please click here for details.

-Published in partnership with the National Trust, who own and manage the Farne Islands.
+Published in partnership with the National Trust, who own and manage the Farne Islands, and the RSPB, who manage Coquet Island.
 This annual report records the numbers of pairs of breeding birds on the islands, a bird ringing report and all the rarities seen during the time the wardens are in residence.